lwdjohari/nvql/README.md

 When using standalone library from this repo.
 The root name is same with root namespace from NvServ

-The reason is NvQL primarily developed inconjuction<br/>
-as the Unified Data Layer for the NvServ Rapid Server Framework.

-NvQL Namespace
+NvQL Namespace<br/>
-Because NvQL was developed as part of NvServ so to retain interoperability between standalone & nvserv.
-NvQL still keep the namespace of nvserv
+NvQL was developed as part of NvServ so to retain interoperability between standalone & nvserv, NvQL still keep the namespace of nvserv

 ```cpp